microsoft/reverse-proxy/docs/docfx/articles/header-routing.md

 ### Values

 A list of possible values to search for.
 The header must match at least one of these values according to the specified `Mode` except for the 'NotContains'.
-At least one value is required unless `Mode` is set to `Exists`.
+At least one value is required unless `Mode` is set to `Exists` or `NotExists`.

 ### Mode